X

 SUNY Voluntary Savings Plan

-The State University of New York provides employees with the opportunity to save for their retirement through the SUNY 403(b) Plan and the NYS Deferred Compensation Plan.
+The State University of New York provides employees with the opportunity to save for their retirement through the SUNY 403(b) Plan and the NYS Deferred Compensation Program.

 Participating in a voluntary savings plan is a great way to build your retirement savings and allows for retirement savings on a pre- and post-tax basis.